 - Then, we calculate how probable it is to find the result from our analysis if the hypothesis was true.

 - Finally, we reach a conclusion based on our result in the previous step.
 If probability of the observed data is very low, we can safely discard our null hypothesis in favor of our alternative hypothesis.
-If it isn't low, we can continue to believe the null.
+If it isn't low, we can continue to believe the null hypothesis.

 Thus, by using hypothesis testing we can evaluate mutually exclusive claims and choose the one which is best supported by our data.

-When the parameter of population in which we are interested is categorical in nature (for example, category based on weight: underweight, normal weight and overweight).
+Let’s consider hypothesis testing where the parameter of population which we are interested in is categorical in nature (for example, category based on weight: underweight, normal weight and overweight).
 For such kind of data, we require using z-test for hypothesis testing using population proportion.

 A z-score (aka, a standard score) indicates how many standard deviations an element is from the mean.
 A z-score can be calculated from the following formula.